 As a manufacturer of recreational airguns, Crosman, other than GFP, is involved in various litigation matters that occur in the ordinary course of business.
-Since the beginning of 1994, Crosman has been named as a defendant in 56 lawsuits and has been the subject of 89 other claims made by persons alleging to have been injured by its products.
-To date, 92 of these cases have been terminated without payment and 25 of these cases have been settled at an aggregate settlement cost of approximately \$1,125,000.
-As of the date of this prospectus, Crosman is involved in 23 product liability cases brought against Crosman by persons alleging to have been injured by its products.
+Since the beginning of 1994, Crosman has been named as a defendant in 56 lawsuits and has been the subject of 87 other claims made by persons alleging to have been injured by its products.
+To date, 90 of these cases have been terminated without payment and 26 of these cases have been settled at an aggregate settlement cost of approximately \$1,725,000.
+As of the date of this prospectus, Crosman is involved in 4 product liability cases and 23 claims brought against Crosman by persons alleging to have been injured by its products.